 Oral: 3 years

 Written: 5 years

 According to Virginia law, creditors such as hospitals and doctors may file a lawsuit against the debtor (i.e the patient) once the statute of limitations expires.
 However, most practitioners do not take this route with today’s Fair Debt Collection Practices Act.

 Virginia Medical Debt Agency Process

-Because of the difficulty in obtaining financial medical help in Virginia, patients may see a doctor knowing they will never be able to pay their bills without insurance.
+Because of the difficulty in obtaining financial and medical help in Virginia, patients may see a doctor knowing they will never be able to pay their bills without insurance.
 That leaves doctors to pick up the slack by managing unpaid bills.
 The process is both daunting and time-consuming.

 Instead, debt collectors now work alongside patients to develop a payment plan – an amicable option that may otherwise be unavailable to the patients in the state of Virginia.

 Need a Medical Collection Agency in Virginia?
 Contact us!